mollymadden/goats/README.md

 **Vendor User Story**

-* Marge the 42 year old married farmer owns an animal sanctuary and pumpkin farm in Gippsland with 40 goats on her property.
+* Marge the 42 year old married farmer owns an animal sanctuary and pumpkin farm in Gippsland with 20 goats on her property.
 She has been deeply affected by the droughts and fires across Victoria and is struggling to provide enough greenery for her goats to consume.
 She has read an article on News.com.au about how goats are being hired by Metro to clean up hazardous brush around Belgrave station in Melbourne, and decides to google 'Goat Hire.'
 * The first link she clicks on is jimsgoats.herokuapp.com
-* She heads to the About page to read what this is all about, and learns that Jim's Goats is a two-sided marketplace bringing together Goat Owners and customers.
+* She heads to the About page to read what this is all about, and learns that Jim's Goats is a two-sided marketplace bringing together Goat owners and customers.
 She is concerned that someone might hurt one of her goats through the platform, but is comforted by the strict terms and conditions imposed by the website.
 She learns that Jim’s Goats has a strong security policy and collects data about all goat renters to ensure that they are prosecuted if necessary.
 She heads back to the home page via the nav bar.
 * She sees two options, "I need a goat," or "I have a goat"
 * She chooses "I have a goat."
 * From there, she is redirected to a sign-up or login screen
 * She chooses sign-up
 * Marge is prompted to enter her email and password.
 * Once she finishes signing up, Marge is redirected to create a new listing.
 She will input details about one of her most lively goats, Zygote.
 She decides that Zygote should be paid about $40 a day for his services, and describes him at length including his coat colouring, likes, dislikes, and Myers-Briggs personality type.
 She notes his breed, and marks him as a 'Cuddly Companion' because he is sweet and very well behaved.
 She marks that drop off is available (she owns a 2006 Toyota Land Cruiser ute) and finally lists his favourite treats as Chicken Twisties and Turkish Delight (SPECIAL OCCASIONS ONLY!)
 She uploads her best picture of him, and clicks 'Create Listing.'
 * Her listing of Zygote appears on the screen, and she is able to review what she wrote and edit if necessary.
-She can also delete the listing if she feels Zygote needs some annual leave.
-There is a banner at the top of the page to ensure she does not attempt to book this goat for herself (she does have forty afterall!)
+She can also delete the listing if she feels Zygote needs a sabbatical.
+There is a banner at the top of the page to ensure she does not attempt to book this goat for herself (she does have twenty afterall!)
 * Marge clicks the link next to Zygote's photo 'Back to all goats,' and can see a list of all goats available on Jim’s Goats.
 Zygote is at the top of the list because he is the most recently added.
 There is also a yellow star on his card to remind her that he belongs to her.
 This step completes Marge's user journey through the Jim's Goats app.
 From here, she will wait for someone to book Zygote, which will be facilitated by the administrators of Jim's Goats.